William H. Yohn Jr.

-William Hendricks Yohn Jr. (born November 20, 1935) is an inactive Senior United States district judge of the United States District Court for the Eastern District of Pennsylvania.
+William Hendricks Yohn Jr. (born November 20, 1935) is an inactive senior United States district judge of the United States District Court for the Eastern District of Pennsylvania.

 Education and career

-Born in 1935 in Pottstown, Pennsylvania, Yohn graduated from Princeton University with a Bachelor of Arts degree in 1957 and received his Juris Doctor from the Yale Law School in 1960.
+Yohn was born in 1935 in Pottstown, Pennsylvania.
+Yohn graduated from Princeton University with a Bachelor of Arts degree in 1957 and received his Juris Doctor from the Yale Law School in 1960.
 He also attended the National Judicial College in Reno, Nevada.
-Yohn served in the United States Marine Corps from 1960 to 1961, and continued in the reserves until 1965.
+He served in the United States Marine Corps from 1960 to 1961, and continued in the reserves until 1965.
 He was in private practice in Pottstown from 1961 to 1981.
 During that time, Yohn served as an assistant district attorney (1962–1965) and as a member of the Pennsylvania House of Representatives from 1968 to 1980.
 In 1981 he was elected as a judge on the court of common pleas for Montgomery County, a position he held until 1991.